danielchristianschroeter/watermark-to-image/README.md

 # watermark-to-image

-Watermark-to-Image is a command-line application for inserting watermarks into the lower right corner of images located in a specified folder.
+Watermark-to-Image is a command-line application for inserting watermarks into images located in a specified folder.
 It supports various customization options.

 ## Table of Contents